microsoft/fluentui/packages/merge-styles/README.md

 * Allow control libraries to merge customized styling in with their rules, avoiding complexities like css selector specificity.

 * Simplify RTL processing; lefts become rights in RTL, in the actual rules.
 No complexity like `html[dir=rtl]` prefixes necessary, which alleviates unexpected specificity bugs.
+(You can use `/* noflip */` comments to avoid flipping if needed.)

 * Reduce bundle size.
 Automatically handles vendor prefixing, unit providing, RTL flipping, and margin/padding expansion (e.g. margin will automatically expand out to margin TRBL, so that we avoid specificity problems when merging things together.)